MartyX98/DriveBookApp/README.md

 # DriveBookApp
-A personal Android app written in python used to automate filling in drivebook information into an excel sheet located on OneDrive cloud
+A personal Android app written in python used to automate filling in drivebook information into a google sheet